GIS-Halmstad/audioguide/README.md

       2|         2|2.jpg            |
 ```

-Let's look closer at the first two lines of the results above.
+Let's take a closer look at the first two lines of the results above.

-The results implies that the app will expect the following files to exist:
+The results imply that the app will expect the following files to exist:

 ```sh
 └── media